About Us

 • Manjula Walker

-GLAZE TECHNICIAN
+LEAD GLAZE TECHNICIAN

 Manjula is a highly skilled Glaze Technician and joined the Wheelhouse team in October 2023.